GSA/digitalgov.gov/content/news/2023/12/2023-12-09-making-gsa-public-art-collection-more-accessible.md

 ---
 date: 2023-12-08 23:30:00 -0500
-title: Making GSA public art collection more accessible
+title: "Making GSA's public art collection more accessible"
-deck: A case study on how we updated art.gsa.gov
+deck: "A case study on how we updated art.gsa.gov"
-summary: GSA’s Fine Arts team recently leveraged modern product development practices to launch the new collection website.
+summary: "GSA’s Fine Arts team recently leveraged modern product development practices to launch the new collection website."

 # See all topics at https://digital.gov/topics
 topics:
   - design
   - code
-  - user-experience-community-of-practice
+  - user-experience

 # See all authors at https://digital.gov/authors
 authors:
   - jenn-noinaj

 slug: making-gsa-public-art-collection-more-accessible

 primary_image: screen-at-fda-by-doh-ho-suh-library-of-congress-photo-carol-m-highsmith

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 Imagine if the Louvre’s vast collection of masterpieces was hidden away from public view, or the museum was accessible to only 5,000 visitors a year!
 The GSA Fine Arts Program faced this very challenge: How do you share one of the largest U.S. public art collections with the world without them having to visit every federal building?

 Follow along on our journey to make one of the oldest and largest public art collections in the United States on [art.gsa.gov](https://art.gsa.gov/) **accessible to all**.